rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 mystique
 phoenix -->

-The set characters is empty.
+The collection characters is empty.

-The set characters has 1 elements: magneto
+The collection characters has 1 element: magneto

-The set characters has 2 elements: magneto mystique
+The collection characters has 2 elements: magneto mystique

-The set characters has 3 elements: magneto mystique phoenix
+The collection characters has 3 elements: magneto mystique phoenix